NynaSunner/NynaSunner.github.io/index.md

 ***
 ## To do

-- Add a higher contrast dark theme for accessibility
 - Let the user enable or disable gifs altogether, with the current play-on-hover being the default setting.
 Take `prefers-reduced-motion` into account
 - Have gifs (at least dangerous ones) stop without javascript with `prefers-reduced-motion`
-- Add a font picker maybe?
 - Better organize links page by categories
 - **Switch to PHP!
 Maybe with Twig?**
 - Remember this: